Xilinx/Vitis_Libraries/quantitative_finance/L2/tests/FDBlackScholesLocalVolatilityEngine/README.md

 |FD_NUM_PCR          | 2       | Kernel      | Number of units used by PCR solver             | Must be power of two                        |
 |FD_LOG2_N_SIZE      | 8       | Kernel      | log2(FD_N)                                     | Must be consistent with FD_N_SIZE           |

-In the case of the software and hardware emulations, the Makefile will build and launch the host code as part of the run.
+In the case of the hardware emulations, the Makefile will build and launch the host code as part of the run.
 These can be rerun manually using the following pattern:

             <host application> <xclbin> <testcase name>

-For example example to run a prebuilt software emulation output (assuming the standard build directories):
+For example example to run a prebuilt hardware emulation output (assuming the standard build directories):

-            ./bin_xilinx_u200_xdma_201830_2/fd_bs_lv_test.exe ./xclbin_xilinx_u200_xdma_201830_2_sw_emu/fd_bs_lv_kernel_N128_M256.xclbin case0
+            ./bin_xilinx_u200_xdma_201830_2/fd_bs_lv_test.exe ./xclbin_xilinx_u200_xdma_201830_2_hw_emu/fd_bs_lv_kernel_N128_M256.xclbin case0

 The data for a particular test is stored in ./data/<casename> in .csv format.
 A parameters.csv file stores the information about the test.
 For example, the case0 run above results in the following output: